defgsus/clipig/docs/walkthrough.md

 Lovecraft developing in the background.
 And that's what is to be expected.
-The training target of that Lovecraftian party is simply applied at all points of the image and [CLIP](https://github.com/openai/CLIP/) won't jude the whole frame less similar to the target when every face is that of Howard Phillips???.
+The training target of that Lovecraftian party is simply applied at all points of the image and [CLIP](https://github.com/openai/CLIP/) won't jude the whole frame less similar to the target just because every face is that of Howard Phillips.

 The above snapshot is kind'o good but the repetitions will increase with higher resolutions.
 It would be more like a fractal